 Battery Life & Connectivity

-I mostly tested this having both the Bluetooth and noise-cancelling turned on and I’d say it gave me around roughly 10-12 hours of use before it would tell me the battery is low.
+I mostly tested this having both the Bluetooth and noise-canceling turned on and I’d say it gave me roughly 10-12 hours of use before it would tell me the battery is low.
 I don’t know if that’s good enough for most people but it’s more than enough for me to finish a working day and commute.

 Again this headphone works passively so you can just plug in the cables if you run out of juice but passive noise isolation again is pretty ho-hum.

 Connectivity is good though I did have an issue with one of my laptops where the sound would get choppy and the quality of the audio track would suffer which was really annoying.
-I couldn’t replicate it on my home machine though, nor my phone so perhaps it’s just an isolated case of me having too many Bluetooth connections on that machine which would be causing the drop outs and choppiness.
+I couldn’t replicate it on my home machine though, nor my phone so perhaps it’s just an isolated case of me having too many Bluetooth connections on that machine which would be causing the dropouts and choppiness.

-At its current price point, it sits nicely between the higher-priced noise-cancellers from Bose, Sennheisers and Sonys and some of the sub $100 ones, certainly making it an interesting option.
+At its current price point, it sits nicely between the higher-priced noise-cancellers from Bose, Sennheisers, and Sonys and some of the sub $100 ones, certainly making it an interesting option.

 I’m happy with its overall sound quality as it’s always what I value the most but it falls a little short on noise cancellation which is probably the most important feature of this headphone.
 I was also really annoyed with the connectivity issue that I was having but your mileage may vary here.
 Now if you take out the connectivity issues that I experience, and the subpar passive noise isolation, I would have no problem recommending this headphone.
 Its sound signature is safe, comfort is pretty good and it looks business-like as opposed to stylish.